 Step 8 – Close the deal

-Your lender will give you a Good Faith Estimate (GFE) outlining your closing costs within three days of accepting your application.
-You'll get a Good Faith Estimate (GFE) detailing closing costs from your lender within three days of getting your application.
-This estimate is formed from the loan amount.
-RESPA requirements dictate that it has to contain all closing costs and be within a close range of accuracy, and I'll examine the estimate and let you know if everything looks okay.
+You'll get a Good Faith Estimate (GFE) outlining your closing costs from your mortgage lender within three days of receiving your loan application.
+This estimate depends on the loan amount.
+RESPA requirements dictate that it has to involve all closing costs and fall within a strict range of accuracy, and I'll study the estimate and let you know if everything looks good.

-Then it's time to close on your home.
-This should take place at a title company or escrow office and will likely be a smooth and easygoing event.
+Then we'll close on your home.
+This should happen at a title company or escrow office and is often a smooth and stress-free occasion.

 Step 9 – Move in

-Congratulations!
+Success!
 Now you can move into your new home.
 Enjoy it.
-And if you need anything, be sure to contact me at (405) 562-0886 or send me an e-mail.
+And if you need anything, be sure to call me at (405) 562-0886 or send me an e-mail.